An optimized PyCBC search for gravitational waves from intermediate-mass black hole mergers: New Methods for observing intermediate-mass black hole binaries

 \subsubsection{Bounds on mass-spin space}

 For this work, we construct a bank of filter waveforms imitating \acp{BBH} with detector frame (redshifted) total mass, $M_T(1+z)$, between or close to $100~\msun$ and $600~\msun$.
-We limit our templates to a mass ratio between $1 \leq q=m_1/m_2 \leq 10$ provided the secondary component has a mass greater than $40~\msun$.
-Binaries outside our mass-ratio range will emit signals with significant higher harmonics making quadrupolar templates ill-equipped at detecting them~\citep{ Harry:2017weg, Mills:2020thr}.
+We limit our templates to a mass ratio between $1 \leq q=m_1/m_2 \leq 10$, also imposing that the secondary component has a mass $m_2 > 40\,\msun$.
+Binaries with more unequal mass ratios range will emit signals with significant higher harmonics, making dominant-mode templates ill-equipped at detecting them~\citep{Harry:2017weg, Mills:2020thr}.
+Further, systems with detector-frame total mass greater than $600\,\msun$ will emit very few GW cycles within the detector bandwidth; the matched-filter method is only expected to be useful if the number of cycles is significantly $>1$.
+Also, as shown in~\citet{LIGOScientific:2021tfm}, the distance reach to such sources is small because the detector sensitivity degrades rapidly towards lower frequency (see Fig.~\ref{fig:psd}), thus the expected rate of detections is likely to fall off rapidly at higher masses.
+Further, for such massive systems, the $(2,\pm 2)$ mode is mostly out of the detector bandwidth, implying that templates including only the dominant harmonic won't appropriately recover the signals.
+We also conducted preliminary analyses with template waveforms having $M_T(1+z) > 600\,\msun$ and found their noise distributions extended to significantly higher amplitudes and were harder to model or suppress, resulting in a poorer overall search sensitivity.

 Since we are ignorant about the spin distribution of the \ac{IMBH} population, we allow $\chi_{1}$ and $\chi_{2}$ of the templates to take on any values between $\pm 0.998$.
 We don't allow our templates to have misaligned spins~\footnote{Due to spin-spin and spin-orbit coupling, misaligned spins cause orbital precession~\citep{Apostolatos:1994mx}.} as it will violate our underlying assumption of the signal.